 This is also what a content marketing agency would tell you when you approached them.
 Or if you want to see it based on a keyword, check out the content ideas report; type in a keyword, and it’ll show you what’s hot in your space.

 I’ve written a different article on content marketing tools or SEO tools you should use.
 Do read for more insights.

-By doing this it’ll give you a rough idea of what’s working and what’s not.
-And it’ll break it down based on social shares, search traffic, backlinks.
+Doing this it’ll give you a rough idea of what’s working and what’s not.
+And it’ll break it down based on social shares, search traffic, and backlinks.
 And that is important because when you’re looking at the content ideas on these tools you’ll know what has been working for your competitors all this while.

 Well, if they’re getting a ton of search traffic but no social shares, that means you’re just too reliant on Google.
-Ideally, you want pages, posts; that have a lot of search traffic and social shares, because then you can diversify your traffic sources.
+Ideally, you want pages and posts; that have a lot of search traffic and social shares because then you can diversify your traffic sources.

 This is a diversification lately, and hence we have different content marketing types.
 It’s estimated that roughly fifty percent of the searches are voice searches, according to ComScore.
 Use structure data markup, and when you do this on your website it’ll help you get into the rich snippets.

 When you get into the rich snippets, it also helps google pull your listings, and your result; for voice searches, that way your brand is getting out there and you can keep getting more traffic.

 Before optimizing for voice search make sure your business will benefit.
 Having a presence on Yelp and Google My Business will help with Siri and Android devices. https://t.co/JJkyFsDQgS— BTFoom (@btfoom_com) November 25, 2020